Store Regulations

 Withdrawal from a distance sales contract

-1. The customer who is a consumer has the right to withdraw from the sales contract within 14 days without the need for a reason.
-This period begins the run from the date of the contract or, if the seller is obliged to deliver the goods, from the moment the Customer takes into possession.
+1. A Customer who is a Consumer has the right to withdraw from the sales contract within 14 days without providing a reason.
+This period begins on the date the contract is concluded or, if the Seller is obligated to deliver the goods, from the moment the Customer takes possession of the goods.

-2. The statement of withdrawal from the contract may have the following content:
+2. The declaration of withdrawal from the contract may have the following content:

-" I hereby inform about withdrawal from the sales contract of the following products: ___ .
-Date of invoice: ___.
+" I hereby inform you that I withdraw from the sales contract for the following products: ___ .
+Invoice date: ___.

 Name and surname: ___.